-5.1.3 The Lagos Electricity Regulatory Commission: The nature and regulatory responsibilities of the Lagos electricity regulator have been discussed in Paragraphs 3.10 - 3.11 above.
-The Regulator's primary objective will be the creation of a credible, rulesand contract-based electricity market for the State into which capable, well-managed, wellfinanced entities are incentivised to enter and remain.
-To this end, the State Government will seek out and appoint well-qualified citizens as Commissioners and staff of the Regulator and provide them with enough financial, physical and training resources to enable them settle down quickly to their very important tasks.
+objective will be the creation of a credible, rulesand contract-based electricity market for the State into which capable, well-managed, well-The key public sector institutions in the Lagos financed entities are incentivised to enter and Electricity Market and their roles are: remain.
+To this end, the State Government will seek out and appoint well-qualified citizens as 5.1.1 The Lagos State Government: Commissioners and staff of the Regulator and The three arms of Government in the State provide them with enough financial, physical will provide a platform for the coordination of and training resources to enable them settle policies by the Executive, the making of laws down quickly to their very important tasks.

-5.1.4 The Lagos Independent System Operator: The nature of the Lagos ISO has also been discussed previously in Paragraphs 3.25 - 3.27.
-The Lagos State Government, through the Ministry of Energy and Mineral Resources will foster the establishment of the ISO by creating a unit that will take custody of its draft IRP already prepared and design the various processes and the technical and commercial frameworks for establishing the Lagos ISO.

-5.1.5 The Lagos State Electricity Board (LSEB): The LSEB is the implementing agency under the Lagos State Ministry of Energy & Mineral Resources responsible for the State's independent power project and public lighting programmes.
+by the Legislature and subsidiary legislation by the regulator.
+The Judiciary will continue to 5.1.4 The Lagos Independent System play its established role in interpreting relevant Operator: The nature of the Lagos ISO has laws and resolving disputes involving market also been discussed previously in Paragraphs participants that are properly brought before 3.25 - 3.27.
+The Lagos State Government, it.
+The Judiciary will also exercise jurisdiction through the Ministry of Energy and Mineral in adjudicating all cases of electricity theft, Resources will foster the establishment of the malpractice, and other criminal matters under ISO by creating a unit that will take custody the enabling Law to be enacted hereafter. of its draft IRP already prepared and design Special arrangements will be made by the the various processes and the technical and Ministry of Energy and Mineral Resources, commercial frameworks for establishing the working with the State Ministry of Justice Lagos ISO. and the Lagos State Police Command to focus directly and sharply on electricity-5.1.5 The Lagos State Electricity Board (LSEB): The LSEB is the implementing agency under the Lagos State Ministry of Energy & Mineral Resources responsible for the State's independent power project and public lighting programmes.
 Its 1980 enabling Law also confers on it the power to undertake generation, transmission and distribution of electricity to areas not covered by the national grid system within Lagos State.
 The Law to implement this Policy will re-establish this entity and focus it particularly on working with stakeholders to bring electricity access to the unserved and underserved areas Lagos through a State Electrification Fund that it will custody and deploy via transparent procurement process.
 This successor agency will also continue to maintain focus on the LSEB's historical responsibility for public lighting.